 Why Indigenous Peoples are being Displaced

-The presence of indigenous peoples in resourcerich areas may lead them to be affected by conflict and violence further triggering displacement.
+The presence of indigenous peoples in resource-rich areas may lead them to be affected by conflict and violence further triggering displacement.
 For example, in Colombia, the production of illegal drugs together with the exploitation of gold, oil, emeralds, coca, coal, and fine woods in territories these natives inhabited have led to their displacement.
 Not having sufficient resources, themselves or weapons, indigenous peoples usually leave their lands unprotected and potentially setting the stage for displacement.
 In addition, displacement also results from militarization, where military influence extends to the civil lives of indigenous peoples.

-With their connection to the natural world and how dependent they are on ecosystems particularly prone to disasters such as floods, droughts, heatwaves, indigenous peoples are amongst those most prone to the consequences of climate change.
+With their connection to the natural world and how dependent they are on ecosystems particularly prone to disasters such as floods, droughts, and heatwaves, indigenous peoples are amongst those most prone to the consequences of climate change.
 Indigenous groups risk the consequence of being driven from their lands by storms, erosion, fisheries, wildfires, sea-level rise, etc.

-Economic activities such as energy projects the extraction of minerals, gases, oil and water by companies that don’t recognize the rights of Indigenous peoples also result in displacement.
+Economic activities such as energy projects and the extraction of minerals, gases, oil, and water by companies that don’t recognize the rights of Indigenous peoples also result in displacement.
 Displacement and forcible evictions of people have occurred over dam construction projects in Brazil, Peru, Cambodia, Laos, Malaysia, Uganda, and many more.

 Throughout the 21st century, the “dispersal” that began with European invasions continues through the gentrification of city suburbs where Indigenous peoples inhabit.
 According to Oxford languages, gentrification is the process whereby the character of a poor urban area is changed by wealthier people moving in, improving housing, and attracting new businesses, often displacing current inhabitants in the process.
 For example, faced with gentrification and associated rental and ownership price hikes, the urban indigenous populations of Australia continue to relocate into the outer suburbs where cheaper housing is located.
-Gentrification only brings more problems: family and community supported structures are scattered reducing communication and mobility which also leads to half of access to basic services and needs.
+Gentrification only brings more problems: family and community supported structures are scattered reducing communication and mobility which also leads to half of the access to basic services and needs.

 Consequences of Displacing Indigenous Peoples

 Indigenous knowledge and ancestral practices have helped many communities prevent the risk of disaster displacement for thousands of years.
 For example, after the 2004 Asian Tsunami, a plethora of research concluded that the Moken communities of Surin Island in Thailand, the Simeulueans in Indonesia, and many island populations of Nadaman and Nicobar successfully predicted the tsunami and employed traditional strategies to survive it.
-Indigenous knowledge o how to predict, prevent, and cope with droughts has also been useful in addressing internal displacement via disaster risk reduction and preparedness.
+Indigenous knowledge of how to predict, prevent, and cope with droughts has also been useful in addressing internal displacement via disaster risk reduction and preparedness.

 Having to suffer the consequences of climate change even though Indigenous peoples are amongst those that have contributed least to it, native people have come up with adaptation strategies such as changing planting times, using new technologies, and modifying the number of livestock they rear when combatting the issue of reduction in resources available.
 New cultivation techniques, employing vaccines, pesticides, and modifying crop compositions have also proved useful.
 Proving how useful ancestral practices can be to all, Peru in April 2018 became the first country in South America to pass a climate change law that acknowledged the voices of Indigenous people and their adaptation strategies.